tpatter1981/tpatter1981/README.md

 ### Hi there 👋
-My name is Tiffani Patterson.
-I have been on this coding adventure for about 2 years now.
-My background is in HR and I fell into coding by accident.
-I was watching a video on YouTube and the creator mentioned that he was a software developer.
-That peaked my interest and I googled computer programming.
-I have been traveling down the coding rabbit hole since then.
-It has been a fun ride so far and I look forward to whatever this new skill will bring in the future.
+My name is Tiffani Patterson and I am freelance software engineer.
+My background originally was in HR and I kind of fell into coding by accident.
+I was watching a YouTube video and the creator mentioned that he was a software developer.
+I googled what that meant and ever since then I have been on this coding journey.

 <!--